-The School offers two courses leading to graduation: one, known as the Bible course, is intended for those who desire to equip themselves more especially for the ministry of the Word; the other known as the Bible-Music course, is for those who expect to minister more especially in soug.
+The School offers two courses leading to graduation: one, known as the Bible course, is intended for those who desire to equip themselves more especially for the ministry of the Word; the other known as the Bible-Music course, is for those who expect to minister more especially in song.

-The work of the School is classified under four departments: viz., Bible, History, Langauge and Homiletics, and Music.
+The work of the School is classified under four departments: viz., Bible, History, Language and Homiletics, and Music.
 Under these four general divisions are grouped the various separate courses according to their nature.
-A careful study of pages 12.21 will give the reader an idea of the up
+A careful study of pages 13-21 will give the reader an idea of the nature and variety of the work offered.